 If you are looking for exquisite French cuisine in the middle of the Czech Republic, then look no further than Piano Nobile at Villa Richter.
 This fine restaurant is located on the hillside just below Prague Castle in a summerhouse that dates all the way back to 1836.
-Newly restored, this restaurant offers not only a tremendous view of Prague, but also fine food at reasonable prices.
+Newly restored, this restaurant offers a tremendous view of Prague and fine food at reasonable prices.

-The restaurant also as over 2,500 bottles of wine that includes a wide international selection as well as popular Czech wines.
+The restaurant also has over 2,500 bottles of wine that include a wide international selection as well as popular Czech wines.